beginning of content

 • You can protect your child from the sun by 'slipping' on appropriate clothing, 'slopping' on sunscreen (on babies over 6 months old), 'slapping' on a hat, 'seeking' shade and 'sliding' on sunglasses.

-• Severe dehydration is very dangerous for young children.
-See a doctor immediately if your baby has signs of severe dehydration.
+• See a doctor immediately if your baby has signs of severe dehydration or heatstroke.

-Cancer Council Australia recommends taking steps to protect your baby or child from the sun whenever the UV index reaches 3 or above.
+Cancer Council Australia recommends protecting your baby or child from the sun whenever the UV index reaches 3 or above.

 What is the UV Index?

-The UV Index is a handy tool that tells you how intense UV radiation is at any time during the day.
-A UV index of 3 or above means the UV radiation level is high enough to damage your skin and lead to skin cancer.
+The UV Index tells you how intense the UV radiation is at any time during the day.
+A UV index of 3 or above means the radiation level is high enough to damage your skin.

 Babies under 12 months old should be kept away from direct sunlight when UV levels reach 3 or above.

 The amount of UV radiation varies across Australia and changes based on the season and time of day.
-You can check the following sources for the UV Index in your area and information on the times of day when you need to use sun protection:
+You can find out the UV Index in your area by checking:

 How can I protect my baby from the sun?

-Babies and children need sun protection whenever UV Index levels reach 3 or above, based on the daily sun protection times in your local area.
-During these hours, you should:
+Babies and children need sun protection whenever UV Index levels reach 3 or above.

-It’s a good idea to use a combination of these measures, and not rely on just one.
-For example, even when your child has a hat on, adding long sleeves and sunglasses will help avoid excessive exposure to dangerous UV radiation.
+It's a good idea to use a combination of slip, slop, slap, seek and slide.
+For example, wearing a hat, long sleeves and sunglasses together will help avoid excessive exposure to dangerous UV radiation.

 Is it safe to apply sunscreen to my baby's skin?

 Babies have very sensitive skin that can react to sunscreen.
 Using sunscreen is not recommended if your baby is under 6 months old.
-For older babies, test the sunscreen on a small patch of skin inside the forearm for a few days to check there is no reaction.
+For older babies, test the sunscreen on a small patch of skin inside the forearm for a few days.
+This way, you can make sure they don't have a reaction to the sunscreen.

 Why do I need to protect my baby's eyes from the sun?

-UV radiation can damage your child’s eyes.
-If your baby’s eyes get sunburnt, they will be red and sore.
-But repeated exposure to the sun can lead to serious, long-term eye problems including cataracts, damage to the retina or cornea, or cancer.
+UV radiation can damage your child's eyes.
+If your baby's eyes get sunburnt, they will be red and sore.
+But repeated exposure to the sun can lead to serious, long-term eye problems including:

 Using sun protection will help protect your baby's eyes from UV radiation.